Are you racking your brains to come up with unique ideas to keep the kids entertained all summer without spending a fortune?

 Table of Contents

-1. Picnic at the backyard
+1. Picnic in the backyard

 Pick a shaded area in your background and lay a thick blanket over the grass.
-Bring out the goods – sandwiches, hotdogs, fruit juices and chips.
+Bring out the goods – sandwiches, hotdogs, fruit juices, and chips.
 Bring out a speaker and play their favorite songs.
 It’s a great way to relax with the kids without having to do anything but talk.

 2. Make homemade pizza